Richardaeld/google_translate_game/README.md

 #### Document Result(s):
 1. Document any incidences of incorrectly accepted/unaccepted word pairings.
 1. Document any incidences of cards left on the table when they should have disappeared.
+1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).

 ### **Testing Card Type**

 ---

 #### Expectation(s):
+1. These expectations match the test expectations that are being run.
+This test has its own expectations in addition to this.
 1. The game plays the same regardless of card skin chosen.

 #### Assumption(s):
+1. These assumptions match the test assumptions that are being run.
+This test has its own assumptions in addition to this.
 1. Tester will ***not*** reload browser between play throughs.
 1. Tester will run all mentioned tests in their entirety.